hurairamuzammal/Important-Code-Cpps/Infix_to_Postfix_Prefix/Readme.md

 # Introduction
+The code to convert all types of polish notations.
 This is code for "Infix to prefix and Infix to Prefix" and there evaluation.
 This Code uses Stack for conversion and Evaluation of the answer.